What is Shoppertainment?

 Shoppertainment examples – how to introduce it into your customer journey

 To leverage shoppertainment technology, let’s revisit the three pillars again: entertaining, interactive and purpose driven.
-This can be applied across a number of options including gamification, VR & AR and live video shopping.
+This can be applied across a number of options including gamification, VR & AR (Virtual Reality and Augmented Reality) and live video shopping.
 Let’s look at some examples below.

 Gamification is the use of game mechanics in non-game concepts.
 It takes the theory to engage and motivate users by introducing gaming mechanics to align with the learner’s goal.
 This can include the following: